oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 Then, run `source .okta.env` (or `.okta.env.bat` on Windows) to set these environment variables in your current shell.

 Finally, run `./mvnw` (or `mvnw` on Windows) to start the app.

 ```shell
 source .okta.env # run .okta.env.bat on Windows
 ./mvnw -Pprod # use mvnw -Pprod on Windows
 ```

-You can then open `http://localhost:8080` in your favorite browser to view the app.
+To view the app, you can then open `http://localhost:8080` in your favorite browser.

 {% img blog/spring-boot-angular/home-with-login.png alt:"JUG Tours homepage" width:"800" %}{: .center-image }